WhidRubeld/react-native-code-snippets/redux/advanced-configuration.md

 ## 7. Setting Custom HTTP Headers

-Set headers such as language, authorization, device ID, and timezone in the `prepareHeaders` function of your base query.
+Set headers such as language, authorization, etc., in the `prepareHeaders` function of your base query.

 ```ts
 const baseQuery = fetchBaseQuery({